 If you like this recipe, you can also try other Vegetarian Recipes such as

 - 500 grams Bhindi (Lady Finger/Okra)

-- 1/2 teaspoon Red chilli powder , (or more to taste)
+- 1 teaspoon Red Chilli powder , (or more to taste)

 - Salt , to taste

-To begin making Pyaz Wali Bhindi Recipe, first wash okra in water.
-Pat dry okra with the kitchen towel.
-To cut okra first remove the stem of the okra.
-Cut into 1 inch long pieces.
-Keep aside until required.
+To begin making Pyaz Wali Bhindi Recipe Bhindi Do Pyaza, first wash bhindi in water.
+Pat dry with the kitchen towel.
+To cut okra first remove the stem of the bhindi and then cut into thin strips of 4 pieces.
+Keep aside until ready to use.

 Heat the oil in a heavy-bottomed saucepan over medium heat.
-Add the cumin seeds and allow them to crackle.
+Add the ajwain seeds and allow it to crackle.

-Add the thinly sliced onions and grated ginger, turn the heat to low and saute the onions until they turn brown and close to being caramelised.
+Add the cinnamon stick, bay leaf and saute for a few seconds.
+Add the thinly sliced onions, turn the heat to low and saute the onions until they soften.

 At this stage add in the chopped lady's finger, sprinkle salt, turmeric powder, red chilli powder, coriander powder and amchur powder.